Post

 4. Resist provider-specific shortcuts.
 The Anthropic SDK has features Ollama doesn’t (prompt caching, tool use, extended thinking).
 The temptation is to expose them via Anthropic-specific calls.
 The discipline is to: (a) extend the Protocol with an optional, well-typed knob; (b) implement it in AnthropicChatClient; (c) no-op it in OllamaChatClient.
 The cache_control={"type": "ephemeral"} flag in the current AnthropicChatClient is a perfect example — it’s internal to the implementation, not exposed on the Protocol, because Ollama can’t honor it and there’s no benefit to the caller knowing.

 These rules sound restrictive on paper.
-In practice the codebase has barely felt them — there’s roughly one moment per phase where you’d be tempted to break a rule, and the work to extend the Protocol instead is a few minutes.
+In practice the codebase has barely felt them.
+There’s roughly one moment per phase where you’d be tempted to break a rule, and the work to extend the Protocol instead is a few minutes.
 The payoff is that none of the callers ever need updating.

 Key Takeaways